vmware-archive/live-docs/projects/ng-live-docs/README.md

 Please refer to [apiviewer example](../example-ng-app/src/example-components/apiviewer) to get an idea about how to create an example and its module

+## Hosting Compodoc (optional)

+- Optionally, your application can host compodoc to allow the type arguments in the API viewer to link to more extensive documentation.
+To do this generate the compodoc by running `compodoc -p tsconfig.json` in your relevant library.
+Add this generated folder to the assets of your Angular app.

 #### App entry module changes:
 - Import the generated doc jsons into app.module.ts as following